 One aspect that is discussed less frequently is the effect of core promoter on enhancer and promoter prediction.
 MPRAs show that the regulatory activity of enhancers and promoters in a regulatory assay depends on the core promoter utilized during the experiment \cite{}.
 As the transcription factors that bind to each regulatory region are thought to play a key role in core-promoter specificity \cite{}, we think that machine learning models that contain sequence or motif-based features could be biased towards certain transcription factor binding sites when they are trained with regulatory regions identified experimentally using a single-core promoter.
 On the other hand, the performance of machine learning models that are trained with epigenetic features and contain no sequence-based information may be underestimated when utilizing data from a single core promoter as shown here in Figure 2.
 On comparing the predictions from such models with experiments using a single core promoter, some of the strongest predictions could be mislabeled as negatives even though they contain some regulatory activity leading to a lower accuracy estimate.

 We also analyzed the differences in the patterns of TF binding at proximal and distal regulatory regions.
-The TRF binding and co-binding patterns at distal regulatory regions is much more heterogeneous than that at proximal regulatory regions.
-We think that this heterogeneity in TRF binding patterns makes it much more difficult to predict distal regulatory regions due to the absence of obvious sequence patterns in distal regulatory regions.
-We were able to create highly accurate machine learning models that are able to distinguish proximal promoter regions from distal enhancers based on the patterns of TF ChIP-seq peaks within these regulatory regions.
+The TF binding and co-binding patterns at distal regulatory regions is much more heterogeneous than that at proximal regulatory regions.
+We think that this heterogeneity in TF binding patterns makes it much more difficult to predict distal regulatory regions due to the absence of obvious sequence patterns in distal regulatory regions.
+We were also able to create highly accurate machine learning models that are able to distinguish proximal promoter regions from distal enhancers based on the patterns of TF ChIP-seq peaks within these regulatory regions.